 Use these links to access the resource guides.
+All of the resource guides are available for download.

 BC’s local governments have a variety of heritage conservation tools that are made available through the Local Government Act.
 These tools are the means to effectively manage community heritage resources to better integrate heritage conservation in planning.